Go to Blog Home

-Home Reports – Should Scotland Scrap Them?
+Should Scotland Scrap Home Reports?

-There are grumblings amongst MSP’s.
+There are grumblings amongst MSPs.
 The Scottish Tories want them scrapped.
-David McLetchie MSP, Scottish Conservative Chief Whip, said: “In the best of times, Home Reports were an expensive luxury.
-However, nowadays figures showing that the housing market is struggling to return to where it was a couple of years ago they are madness”
+David McLetchie MSP, Scottish Conservative Chief Whip, said: "In the best of times, Home Reports were an expensive luxury.
+However, nowadays figures showing that the housing market is struggling to return to where it was a couple of years ago they are madness".

 Why have Home Reports?